We keep your data secure

 We are fully committed to the security and privacy of your data and protecting you and your school from attempts to compromise it.
 Our systems are among the industry’s most secure and we vigorously resist any unlawful attempt to access our customers’ data.

-Google’s data centers use custom hardware running a custom hardened operating system and file system.
-Each of these systems has been optimized for security and performance.
-Because Google controls the entire hardware stack, we are able to quickly respond to any threats or weaknesses that may emerge.
+Google’s data centres use custom hardware running a custom hardened operating system and file system.
+Each of these systems has been optimised for security and performance.
+Because Google controls the entire hardware stack, we are able to respond quickly to any threats or weaknesses that may emerge.

-How does Google ensure its tools are reliable?
+How does Google ensure that its tools are reliable?

 Which third parties have reviewed Google’s security practices?

 We connect with independent auditors to review our data protection practices.
-Ernst & Young, an independent auditor, has verified that our practices and contractual commitments for G Suite comply with ISO/IEC 27018:2014.
-G Suite and our data centers are also SSAE 16 / ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.
+Ernst & Young, an independent auditor, has verified that our practices and contractual commitments for Google Workspace comply with ISO/IEC 27018:2014.
+Google Workspace and our data centres are also SSAE 16/ISAE 3402 Type II SOC 2-audited and have achieved ISO 27001 certification.

 How do I know that other customers sharing the same servers can't access my data?

-We make contractual commitments in our G Suite agreement and commit to comply with privacy and security standards here.
-And whether it’s real time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our data centers, we’re committed to providing all our users utmost transparency.
+We make contractual commitments in our Google Workspace agreement and commit to comply with privacy and security standards here.
+And whether it’s real-time dashboards to verify system performance, our ongoing auditing of our processes or sharing the location of our data centres, we’re committed to providing all of our users with utmost transparency.
 It’s your data, and we want you to know what happens with it so that you can always make informed choices.

 Does Google encrypt my data?

 Yes.
 Data is encrypted at several levels.
-Google forces HTTPS (Hypertext Transfer Protocol Secure) for all transmissions between users and G Suite services and uses Perfect Forward Secrecy (PFS) for all its services.
-Google also encrypts message transmissions with other mail servers using 256-bit Transport Layer Security (TLS) and utilizes 2048 RSA encryption keys for the validation and key exchange phases.
+Google forces HTTPS (Hypertext Transfer Protocol Secure) for all transmissions between users and Google Workspace services and uses Perfect Forward Secrecy (PFS) for all its services.
+Google also encrypts message transmissions with other mail servers using 256-bit Transport Layer Security (TLS) and utilises 2048 RSA encryption keys for the validation and key exchange phases.
 This protects message communications when users send and receive emails with external parties also using TLS.

-How do Google services collect and use information with G Suite for Education accounts?
+How do Google services collect and use information with Google Workspace for Education accounts?

-The G Suite for Education Privacy Notice can help schools, students, and parents understand what information Google services collect when used with G Suite for Education accounts, and what they do with that information.
+The Google Workspace for Education Privacy Notice can help schools, students and parents understand what information Google services collect when used with Google Workspace for Education accounts, and what they do with that information.

-What kind of scanning or indexing of user data is done on G Suite for Education accounts?
+What kind of scanning or indexing of user data is done on Google Workspace for Education accounts?

-Gmail for consumers and G Suite users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
-However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.
+Gmail for consumers and Google Workspace users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
+However, Google Workspace is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

-Like many email providers, we do scanning in Gmail to keep our customers secure and to improve their product experience.
-In Gmail for G Suite, this includes virus and spam protection, spell check, relevant search results and features like Priority Inbox and auto-detection of calendar events.
-Scanning to provide product features is done on all incoming emails and is 100% automated.
-We do NOT scan G Suite emails for advertising purposes.
+Like many email providers, we carry out scanning in Gmail to keep our customers secure and to improve their product experience.
+In Gmail for Google Workspace, this includes virus and spam protection, spell checking, relevant search results and features such as Priority Inbox and auto-detection of calendar events.
+Scanning to provide product features is carried out on all incoming emails and is 100% automated.
+We do NOT scan Google Workspace emails for advertising purposes.

-Can G Suite for Education be used in compliance with the Family Educational Rights and Privacy Act (FERPA)?
+Can Google Workspace for Education be used in compliance with the US Family Educational Rights and Privacy Act (FERPA)?

-What options does G Suite for Education offer for complying with European privacy law (GDPR)?
+What options does Google Workspace for Education offer for complying with European privacy law (GDPR)?

-If you have not already done so, we’d like to remind our G Suite customers to consider opting-in to the data-processing amendment and model contract clauses.
+If you have not already done so, we’d like to remind our Google Workspace customers to consider opting in to the data processing amendment and model contract clauses.

-Can G Suite for Education be used in compliance with the Children’s Online Privacy Protection Act of 1998 (COPPA)?
+Can Google Workspace for Education be used in compliance with the US Children’s Online Privacy Protection Act of 1998 (COPPA)?

 Yes.
-We contractually require that schools using G Suite get the parental consent required by COPPA.
-Our services can be used in compliance with COPPA as long as a school has parental consent.
+We contractually require that schools using Google Workspace get the parental consent required by the US COPPA.
+Our services can be used in compliance with the US COPPA as long as a school has parental consent.

 Who uses Chromebooks for Education?